peterrz/odin-wi5-agent/README.md

 Click file generator for the agent.
 Configure and use this script to generate the appropriate Odin agent click file.

-If you run `$python agent-click-file-gen.py` you will see an example of how to use the python command, and the meaning of each parameter.
+If you run `$python agent-click-file-gen.py` you will see an example of how to use the python script, and the meaning of each parameter.